ACF estimation via difference schemes for a semiparametric model with m-dependent errors: Simulations

 \subsection{Autocovariance estimation in a model with AR($1$) errors}

 We also conducted an additional experiment with the aim of comparing our method to a possible competitor.
-In particular, we considered a situation where the errors $\eps_{i}$ are generated by an AR($1$) (autoregressive of order $1$) process $\eps_{i}=\phi\eps_{i-1}+\zeta_{i}$ where $\zeta_{i}\sim N(0,1)$ and independent.
-The method proposed in our manuscript is designed for the case where model errors are generated by an $m$-dependent process with a finite $m;$ however, for a causal AR(1) process with $0<\phi<1$ the autocorrelation at lag $k$ is equal to $\phi^{|k|},$ thus decreasing at an exponential rate.
+In particular, we considered a situation where the errors $\eps_{i}$ are generated by an AR($1$) process $\eps_{i}=\phi\eps_{i-1}+\zeta_{i}$ where $\zeta_{i}\sim \mathcal{N}({0},1)$ and independent.
+The method proposed in our manuscript is designed for the case where model errors are generated by an $m$-dependent process with a finite $m;$ however, for a causal AR(1) process with $0<\phi<1$ the autocovariance at lag $k$ is proportional to $\phi^{|k|},$ thus decreasing at an exponential rate.
 Due to this, we hypothesize that our method may perform reasonably well if the errors are generated by an AR($1$) process with $\phi$ that is not too close to $1$ in absolute value.
-More specifically, we selected values of $\phi$ ranging from $0.1$ to $0.5$ with a step of $0.10.$ For the sake of comparison we utilize \cite{Hall.VanKeilegom.03}'s autocorrelation estimator.
-Although this estimator was conceived for a smooth mean, we apply it to a non-smooth mean (the function $g(x)$ in their notation is then equal to the sum of our change point component and the smooth function $f(x)$) plus an AR$(1)$ error because we believe it may work reasonably well even in such a case.
-The reason for this is that, intuitively, all of the discontinuities in our model together make up a set of Lebesgue measure 0, it seems that the aforementioned estimator should still perform appropriately.
+More specifically, we selected values of $\phi$ ranging from $0.1$ to $0.5$ with a step of $0.10.$ As before, we compare the performance of our method when estimating variance and autocovariance at lags 1 and 2 of the process $\{\eps_{i}\}$ to that of \cite{Hall.VanKeilegom.03} and \cite{Chakar.etal.16}.
+The method of \cite{Chakar.etal.16} assumes a mean function with a finite number of breakpoints and was designed to estimate the coefficient $\phi$ only and it does not provide a direct estimate of the autocovariance.
+Therefore, we proceed as follows.
+Let $\hat\phi$ be the robust estimator of $\phi$ obtained using the method of \cite{Chakar.etal.16}.
+Then, we compute the estimated variance and autocovariance at lags $1$ and $2$ for this method as $\frac{1}{1-\hat\phi^2},$ $\frac{\hat\phi}{1-\hat\phi^2}$, and $\frac{\hat\phi^{2}}{1-\hat\phi^2}$, respectively.

 In this experiment, the three choices of the smooth function $f(x)$ remain the same as in the previous one.
-When applying our estimator to an AR(1) error process, we choose the value $m=2.$ The competing method is used with the choices of smoothing parameters recommended in Section $3$ of their paper: the first parameter $m_{1}=n^{0.4}$ and the second parameter $m_{2}=\sqrt{n}.$ The results of the method comparison is given in Tables \ref{tab.mse_plinMethods_AR1Errors}-\ref{tab.mse_HallvanKeilegomMethods_AR1Errors}.
+When applying our estimator to an AR(1) error process, we choose the value $m=2.$ The method of \cite{Hall.VanKeilegom.03} method is used with the choices of smoothing parameters recommended in Section $3$ of their paper: the first parameter $m_{1}=n^{0.4}$ and the second parameter $m_{2}=\sqrt{n}.$ {We used the method of \cite{Chakar.etal.16} with the default arguments of the R function \texttt{AR1seg\_func} from the package \texttt{AR1seq} version 1.0.} The results of the method comparison is given in Tables \ref{tab.mse_plinMethods_AR1Errors}-\ref{tab.mse_HallvanKeilegomMethods_AR1Errors}-\ref{tab.mse_Chakar_AR1Errors}.